ahnazary/stockdex/README.md

 ## Guidelines

-There are no Guidelines :)
+There are no Guidelines as of now :)

 ---